bigmlcom/bigmler/docs/index.rst

 its numeric fields, so centroid predictions will give a "-" string as output in this case.

+You can also generate the datasets associated to each centroid of a cluster.
+Using the ``--cluster-datasets`` option

+    bigmler cluster --cluster cluster/53b1f71437203f5ac30004f0 \
+                    --cluster-datasets "Cluster 1,Cluster 2"

+you can generate the datasets associated to a comma-separated list of centroid names.
+If no centroid name is provided, all datasets are generated.

 Resuming Previous Commands
 --------------------------